BetonQuest/BetonQuest/docs/index.md

     <video controls loop src="_media/content/Home/Features/Bards.mp4" width="100%">
       Sorry, your browser doesn't support embedded videos.
     </video>
-    A bar setup with musicians and other NPC's.
+    A bar setup with musicians and other NPCs.
 The player can use the conversation system to select a song.
 The audio is made with OpenAudioMC.
   </div>
   <div>
     <h3>Water Well by Titanium</h3>